wanglab1/ROICellTrack/E. QuPath_notes/README.md

 2. Key Parameters in "Positive Cell Detection"

-- The Threshold in the Intensity parameters is the primary tuning parameter; a value of 15 was used in this study.
+- The Threshold in the Intensity parameters is the primary tuning parameter; a value of 15 was used in analyzing the public data this study.
 - The Intensity threshold parameters for "Threshold 1+", "2+" should also be fine-tuned.
 Suggested values include 10/20/30 or 20/30/40.

-3. Comparison with Cellpose
+3. Comparison with cellpose

 - QuPath tends to detect fewer cells compared to Cellpose.
 - Cells near the ROI margins are more likely to be falsely classified as positive.